eliotstocker/AnaBlog/README.md

 AnaBlog
 =======

-A tiny MongoDB base blogging system base on backbone and handlebars
+A tiny MongoDB base blogging system based on backbone and handlebars